Bulk Shipping: What You Need to Know

 Liquid Bulk Goods

 Think about all of the free-flowing, liquid materials that must be transported around the world.
-Companies use pipelines and pumping stations to load and unload liquid bulk products.
+Companies use pipelines and pumping stations to load and unload liquid bulk shipments.
 Their shipment involves using specialized deposits or tanks that can hold liquid materials.

 Refrigerated goods like fruit juice or milk and chemicals such as natural gas, liquid nitrogen, petroleum, and cooking oils are all examples of liquid bulk.
 To strengthen their structure, tankers used for transporting liquid bulk are designed with double hulls.
 They are usually massive vessels that can carry over 400,000 tons of deadweight.